Apidog

 REST API URL - Best Practices and Examples

-REST API URLs (not to be confused with RESTful APIs) play a significant role in web service communication.
+REST API URLs (REST API URLs V.S.
+RESTful APIs) are significant in web service communication.
 Without further ado, let us take a closer look at what they are - and see the best practices and examples they are to learn from.

 💡